Explore Our Diverse Range Of Offerings

 Major 5G Clients/Deployments: AT&T (5G Core on Azure), Lumen Technologies, Telefónica, NTT, Vodafone Idea

 Microsoft Corporation is a global technology leader known for its wide range of software, hardware, and cloud-based services.
 Over the years, Microsoft has diversified its portfolio to include cloud computing through Microsoft Azure, gaming via Xbox, enterprise solutions like Microsoft Dynamics, and collaboration tools such as Teams and SharePoint.
 The company has also invested heavily in artificial intelligence and cybersecurity to drive innovation and digital transformation.
 Microsoft's Azure for Operators platform continues to be a leading hyperscaler choice for telecom cloud, with AT&T running its 5G Mobile Core on Azure and several global CSPs relying on Azure Private 5G for enterprise and industrial deployments.
+In June 2026, Microsoft highlighted production-scale telecom AI developments at DTW Ignite 2026, focusing on trusted autonomous network operations and measurable returns from AI deployments.

 15. Mavenir Systems, Inc